mautic/documentation/plugins/twitter.md

 ### Configure the plugin

-If your Twitter plugin is authorized correctly, you can configure the *Features* and *Lead Field Mapping* tab in the plugin configuration.
+If your Twitter plugin is authorized correctly, you can configure the *Features* and *Contact Field Mapping* tab in the plugin configuration.
 The *Features* tab is self-explanatory.
 The fields like *Tweet text*, *Via*, *Recommended* and *Hashtag* are prepared there for future implementation with Twitter.
-Read here how to configure the *[Lead Field Mapping](./../plugins/field_mapping.html)*.
-If you don't have a special field for Twitter handle yet, create it in the Lead Field section.
+Read here how to configure the *[Contact Field Mapping](./../plugins/field_mapping.html)*.
+If you don't have a special field for Twitter handle yet, create it in the Contact Field section.

-The tweets of a lead should appear on the lead's profile as soon as the Twitter handle lead field is filled with an existing Twitter handle.
+The tweets of a contact should appear on the contact's profile as soon as the Twitter handle contact field is filled with an existing Twitter handle.

 Use `{sharebuttons}` token in the Mautic Landing Pages in the place where you want to display the share buttons.

 ### Twitter API limitations

-The original idea was that Mautic will search for additional information about a lead in various social platforms.
+The original idea was that Mautic will search for additional information about a contact in various social platforms.
 But since the time the social plugins were written, social platforms restricted the API search to only the username.